HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 ### Total Blocking Time

-As mentioned above, interaction to next paint, or even the older first input delay cannot be measured in lab tests, however, as [recommended by web.dev](https://web.dev/articles/inp#lab-measurement), [total blocking time](https://web.dev/articles/tbt), often shortened to TTB, can be a good proxy metric to see how interactivity might be affected.
+As mentioned above, interaction to next paint, or even the older first input delay cannot be measured in lab tests, however, as [recommended by web.dev](https://web.dev/articles/inp#lab-measurement), [total blocking time](https://web.dev/articles/tbt), often shortened to TBT, can be a good proxy metric to see how interactivity might be affected.

 A total blocking time of 200 ms or less is considered a good target.